Open Money Stack

 • how much moved

-That trade-off has kept serious enterprise volume offchain.
+That trade-off has, in our view, kept serious enterprise volume offchain.
 We heard it from partners across payments, payroll, and treasury: confidentiality is not a feature request, it is a prerequisite.
-Private Payments is our first step toward closing the gap.
+Private Payments is the first step toward closing the gap.

 How it works